PavelGoblin/C-_Project_Varsity/README.md

 Garage Manager – ASP.NET Web Forms Project
-This project is an updated version of the GarageManager tutorial, adapted to meet modern development standards and ensure compatibility with current systems.
+This project is an updated version of the GarageManager website, adapted to meet modern development standards and ensure compatibility with current systems.
 It serves as a comprehensive Garage Management System, facilitating the management of customers, vehicles, and service records.

 Overview